Share this article

 The data collected using BI can be used to carry out various business analytic functions.

-Thanks to technology, business analysts have access to various software to collect data, extract relevant information, create graphical representations, and generate reports.
+Thanks to technology, Several software tools are widely used in business analytics to collect data, extract relevant information, create graphical representations, and generate reports.Â

 These tools enable them to convert data into actionable insights that can impact overall business performance.
 These business analytics tools can also help to automate various activities involved in business analytics.

-Roles and Responsibilities of Business Analysts
+Roles and responsibilities of business analysts

 Have you ever thought about what a business analyst does?
 What are the responsibilities of a business analyst?